Lemongrass Essential Oil: Benefits, Uses, and Blends

-Lemongrass Essential Oil for Wholesale Use
+Lemongrass Essential Oil Uses: For Wholesale Purposes

+Skincare is one of the tons of lemongrass essential oil uses.
 Even amid the COVID pandemic, the global skincare market hit USD $145 billion in 2020.
 Estimations put the total market value around USD $185 billion by 2027.
 More specifically, the organic beauty market stood at USD $34.5 billion in 2018 and is forecast to hit USD $54.5 by 2027.
 As you can see, the market for natural beauty products is rapidly growing in response to customer demand.

 A scientific study looking at the use of lemongrass essential oil for skin found it appears to be a good candidate for treating inflammatory conditions.
 Common examples of inflammatory skin conditions include eczema, dermatitis, and psoriasis.
 In addition, lemongrass’s bright, fresh aroma adds a burst of citrus to any skincare product, making it the perfect natural replacement for synthetic fragrances.